esrel/SISL-poster/readme.txt

 something
 \end{mainbox}

-To start a new row of boxes simply add a new line, e.g.
+(2) To start a new row of boxes simply add a new line:

 \begin{mainbox}{BOX 2}
 something
 \end{mainbox}